 It is well known that with the above definitions for relations, and the fact that the \textsf{S5} axioms for knowledge are included in $\full$, each $R_a$ is an equivalence relation.
 Indeed, it is straightforward to check that $\N$ is a relational model for introspective knowledge and belief.
 For example, the fact that $K_a\varphi\rightarrow B_a\varphi \in \full$ forces $Q_{a} \subseteq R_{a}$.
 We will show here in detail that each $Q_a$ is constant on $R_{a}$-equivalence classes, and leave the remaining, easy checks to the reader.
 Suppose $wR_aw'$.
 Suppose further that $wQ_au$, and $B_{a}\varphi\in w'$.
 From strong positive introspection it follows that $K_aB_a\varphi\in w'$.
 Since $wR_aw'$, we have that $w'R_aw$, and therefore $B_a\varphi\in w$.
 Since $wQ_au$, it follows that $\varphi\in u$.
 Since $\phi$ was arbitrary, this shows that $w' Q_{a} u$, which suffices to show that $Q_a$ is constant on $R_a$-equivalence classes.

 It is easy to show, in the standard way, that $\N,w \models \varphi$ if and only if $\varphi \in w$.
 Thus $\N$ refutes every non-theorem of \full.
-Our next step is to find a \textit{proper} relational model for introspective knowledge and belief that does the same; for this we adapt the technique from \cite{Note1}.
+Our next step is to find a \textit{proper} relational model for introspective knowledge and belief that does the same; for this we extend the results of Section \ref{sec:prop}.

 Since our language is countable, it follows that $W$ is of size continuum.
 Let $g \colon W \to \mathbb{R}$ be a bijection.
 Define $\tilde{W} = W^{2}$ and fix a distinguished $b \in Ag$; for all $a \neq b$, define